cropgeeks/hpc-help/bioconda.rst

 Installing Bioconda
 -------------------

-To install Bioconda, simply run: ``install-bioconda`` while logged into gruffalo.
+To install Bioconda, simply run: ``install-bioconda`` while logged into ``gruffalo``.
 This will automatically download the necessary files for you, install it to an appropriate area, and then setup the correct channels for finding software for you.
 By default, it'll install channel information for R, conda-forge, and Bioconda itself.

 .. important::
   You must log out and in again (or open a new shell window) before the changes made by the install script will take effect.